scaleway/scaleway-cli/docs/commands/vpc-gw.md

 ## Gateway Networks management

 A Gateway Network represents the connection of a Private Network to a Public Gateway.
-It holds configuration options relative to this specific connection, such as the DHCP configuration.

 ### Attach a Public Gateway to a Private Network

 Attach a specific Public Gateway to a specific Private Network (create a GatewayNetwork).
-You can configure parameters for the connection including DHCP settings, whether to enable masquerade (dynamic NAT), and more.
+You can configure parameters for the connection including whether to enable masquerade (dynamic NAT), and more.

 **Usage:**